 Some purists insist that to really be a baby back rib that the slab cannot weigh more than two and a half pounds.
 Purists aside, there are many stores that sell “extra meaty” baby backs that weigh in at over four pounds per slab.

 My cook times are for three pound slabs of ribs.
-I would suggest checking for doneness a half hour earlier for ribs under three pounds and a half hour later for ribs over four pounds.
+I would suggest checking for doneness a half hour earlier for ribs under three pounds and a half hour later for ribs over four pounds like the baby backs you get at Costco.

 Wrapping the ribs in foil has benefits and drawbacks.